ErinaTheDummy/SwordToShield/Character_Creation/BodyTypes.md

 ## Constructed
 You are an automaton a or some other kind of abiotic life, which requires upkeep in different ways compared to biotic life.
-You do not need to breath or eat and are unaffected by extreme temperature weather conditions.
+You do not need to breath or eat, or sleep, cannot be put to sleep by magical means, cannot have your mind read and are unaffected by extreme temperature weather conditions.
 You are also immune to poison damage and the poisoned effect as well as disease.
 Rather than being the same as those listed in the core rules, your amenities are as follows:

 - Pound of scrap material
 - Liter of oil